A7: Area of land exposed to damaging levels of ammonia (NH3) in the atmosphere

 Assessment of change

-The area of land exposed to damaging levels of NH3 in the atmosphere increased slightly (a deterioration) over the short-term assessment period.
-The time series is not yet long enough to make an assessment over the medium and long-term time periods.
+The area of land exposed to damaging levels of NH3 in the atmosphere has decreased (an improvement) over the short-, medium- and long-term assessment periods.

 Change since 2018 has also been assessed.
-Little or no change was observed for exceedance of damaging levels of NH3 in the atmosphere since 2018.
-However, this result is based on only 2 data points so should be considered as indicative and not evidence of a clear trend.
+A decrease (improvement) was observed for exceedance of damaging levels of NH3 in the atmosphere since the 2016-2018 period.
+However, this result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.